redux-saga/redux-saga/.changeset/eighty-lions-sleep.md

 'redux-saga': patch
 ---

-Added a channel type to the createSagaMiddleware options object
+Added a `channel` property to the `SagaMiddlewareOptions` to reflect its runtime support.